mjen9803/mjen9803-tracker/README.md

 - Designing a more high end logo
 - Adding a key word finder box
 - Adding a feedback/suggestions section

+TALK ABOUT THE FOLLOWING
+- MAKING THE CODE SEMANTIC FOR FUTURE DEVELOPERS
+- ADDING A BOOKING LIST USING LOCAL STORAGE
+- HOW I USED FEEDBACK FROM A3 TO MAKE FINAL EDITS

+### User Testing & Feedback

+- THINK ALOUD PROTOCOL PUT AUDIO IN

+### Contributing

 ### Design Principles and Elements